 About Tegna Inc.

 TEGNA is totally tuned into TV.
-With about 60 properties across 51 markets, TEGNA reaches more than 38% of US television households giving it one of the nation's largest portfolios of television stations.
+With about 65 properties across approximately 50 markets, TEGNA reaches about 40% of US television households giving it one of the nation's largest portfolios of television stations.
 It owns affiliates of the four major broadcast networks in the country's top 25 markets.
 Besides broadcast TV, the company's stations transmit news and entertainment for digital devices such as PCs and smartphones.
 TEGNA sells advertising, as well as the rights to carry its stations' signals to Pay-TV systems.
 The firm is made up of the television broadcasting operations formerly owned by Gannett.
-In 2019 TEGNA acquired nearly a dozen local stations from Nexstar Media for $740 million.
+In 2019 TEGNA acquired nearly a dozen local stations from Nexstar Media for about $740 million.

 For its AMS revenue stream, TEGNA earns money by charging a fee for television commercials and digital ads.
 The company gathers revenue from over-the-top (OTT) video streaming through its Premion local advertising network.
 Premion allows local, regional, and national customers to place digital advertising on long-form programs across streaming devices, smart TVs, and web browsers.
 Price is determined based on multiple factors, including the time of day the ad is aired, the supply of available inventory, the station's viewership ratings, and overall market conditions.
-AMS generates about 50% of revenue.
+AMS generates more than 50% of revenue.

 TEGNA also earns subscription revenue from retransmitting its signal to pay TV (cable and satellite providers) and OTT (online video) services.
-Subscriptions account for some 35% of company revenue.
+Subscriptions account for nearly 45% of company revenue.
 Political advertising and other services account for the rest.

-Tysons, Virginia-based TEGNA operates stations across 51 markets in the US, reaching nearly 40% of TV households in the US.
-Among its largest markets are Dallas-Fort Worth, Houston, Atlanta, Washington, D.C., Denver, Minneapolis-St. Paul, St. Louis, and Seattle-Tacoma.
+Tysons, Virginia-based TEGNA operates stations across more than 50 markets in the US, reaching nearly 40% of TV households in the US.
+Among its largest markets are Dallas, Houston, Atlanta, Washington, D.C., Denver, Minneapolis-St. Paul, St. Louis, Seattle-Tacoma, Portland, India polis and Arizona.

 Sales and Marketing